 Build a strategy and know your goals

-- Is your main priority long-term capital growth and a retirement nest egg, or do you want to buy a renovator’s delight that you can fix up and sell for a quick profit?
+- Is your priority long-term capital growth and a retirement nest egg, or do you want to buy a renovator’s delight that you can fix up and sell for a quick profit?

 Choosing the right location

-For maximum capital growth you need to look for areas that are expanding.
-An area you feel could be about to take off and has strong potential for growth in the future.
-Upcoming redevelopments, infrastructure or transport improvements, new shops and cafes, council projects and increases in a suburb’s population are all good signs.
+Begin your search in areas with strong rental demand that are close to transport, schools, universities, business centres, and community facilities like parks and shops.
+For maximum capital growth, look beyond today’s hotspots to areas that are expanding.
+An area you feel could be about to take off and could have strong potential for growth might be one with redevelopments, infrastructure or transport improvements, new shops and cafes, new council projects and a lot of people moving in.

 What sort of property do you want to buy?

-- Lower density apartment blocks generally have better capital growth and lower overheads than high rise apartments – unless there’s a magnificent view.
+- Lower-density apartment blocks generally have better capital growth and lower overheads than high-rise apartments – unless there’s a magnificent view.